ABC analysis - top statement in 2023

-The goal of ABC analysis in logistics is to achieve optimal inventory management.
-The most important factors are: Storage costs, storage value, the physical storage, the stock, quantity share, turnover share, etc..
+The aim of ABC analysis in logistics is to optimize warehousing.
+The most important factors are: Storage costs, storage value, physical storage, stock level, quantity share, turnover share, etc.

-The method is based on a three-level classification (ABC classification) of the products or goods in the warehouse.
+The method is based on a three-stage classification (ABC classification) of the products or goods in the warehouse.
 The principle of ABC analysis is very simple.
-However, the effort required to prioritize and decide on each item requires high resources to perform the allocation to the ABC classes.
-That is also the largest disadvantage of the ABC analysis.
-The determined value is always a compromise.
+However, the effort required to prioritize and decide on each item requires high resources to carry out the allocation to the ABC classes.
+This is also the biggest disadvantage of ABC analysis.
+The value determined is always a compromise.

-The goods are distributed or accumulated in the warehouse according to different priorities (routes, total value, customers, category, etc.).
-Before distribution, the proportions must be correctly determined.
+The goods are distributed or accumulated in the warehouse according to various priorities (routes, total value, customer, category, etc.).
+The proportions must be determined correctly before distribution.

-The presentation of quantities (mostly in percent) is based on the data collected via various tools.
-The IT systems today offer clear advantages.
+The presentation of quantities (usually as a percentage) is based on the data collected using various tools.
+Today's IT systems offer clear advantages.
 There are no limits to creativity here.
 Despite the technology, the parts of the ABC analysis must be done with common sense.
-This task is a continuous process of analysis and rework.
+This task is a continuous process of analysis and improvement.

-The ABC analysis in the warehouse also helps in the decisions to select the appropriate picking methods (such as.
-Pick-to-Light, Voice Picking, Pick-by-Point, etc.).
+The ABC analysis in the warehouse also helps with decisions on the selection of suitable picking methods (such as Pick-to-Light, Voice Picking, Pick-by-Point, etc.).

 History of ABC analysis

-The general ABC analysis was developed by a renowned Italian economist Vilfredo Pareto (1848 to 1923).
-H. Ford Dickie, manager at General Electric, further developed the method in the 1950s and applied the results in the field of materials management.
+The general ABC analysis was developed by a renowned Italian economist, Vilfredo Pareto (1848 to 1923).
+H. Ford Dickie, a manager at General Electric, further developed the method in the 1950s and applied the results in the field of materials management.

 " Back to Glossary Index